Decision-Aware Conditional GANs for Time Series Data: Additional Illustration for Experimental Results

 \subsection{Generator Network Architecture}

+For the generator, the neural network has dimension $(5+32)\times 16 \times 1$, with 5 input nodes based on the hand-crafted conditioning variables and 32 input nodes to provide random seeds.

-The neural network architecture of the generator is shown in Figure \ref{fig_1}. $x_{t,i}$, for $1\leq i \leq 5$, denotes the feature (state) variable input at time $t$ for the network.
-This is the asset returns of the last day and four rolling-average based features, computed by taking the average of asset returns in the past few days mentioned in the ``Experimental setup" section.
-Inputs $z_{t,k,i}$, for $1\leq k\leq K$, and $1\leq i \leq 8$, are random seeds.
-The $h_{t,k,i}$ units are hidden ReLU nodes, and the output units, $r'_{t,k}$, provide the synthetic asset returns.
+The neural network architecture of the generator is shown in Figure \ref{fig_gen}. $x_{t,i}$, for $1\leq i \leq 5$, denotes the feature (state) variable input at time $t$ for the network.
+These are the asset returns of the last day and four rolling-average based features, computed by taking the average of asset returns in the past few days mentioned in the ``Experimental setup" section and Section \ref{conditioning variables appendix}.
+Inputs $z_{t,t+k,i}$, for $1\leq k\leq K$, and $1\leq i \leq 32$, are random seeds.
+The $h_{t+k|t,i}$ units are hidden ReLU nodes, and the output units, $r'_{t+k|t}$, provide the synthetic asset returns.